Nabet-Yeking/Dev-Articles/interface-constructs-in-java.md

 >

 ## Conclusion
-When an object implement a given interface a reference variable of that interface type is a way for indirectly use an object(technically it is not, but conceptually) of that interface type.
+When an object implement a given interface a reference variable of that interface type is a way for indirectly use an object of that interface type(technically it is not an object of that interface, but conceptually).